 The findings of this report are not massively surprising in light of the ‘hostile environment’ policy to force illegal immigrants out of the country and deter more from journeying to the UK.
 The Windrush scandal is an example of this hostile environment.
-Brexit has added to a general hostility to BAME and migrant groups with hate crimes in England and Wales spiking following the EU Referendum.
+Brexit has added to a general hostility to BAME and migrant groups with hate crimes in areas like London, as well as the rest of England and Wales spiking following the EU Referendum.
 Between 2016 and 2017, racially and religiously motivated hate crimes increased by 29 percent and continued to increase a further 17 percent between 2017 and 2018.

 Austerity and its effect on BAME children